What is Free Parent Life Cover?

 If you have young children, chances are you've considered life insurance.
 So how does a whole year of free life cover sound?
 That’s £15,000 of life insurance for each parent of each child under four, with nothing to pay.

-We won’t charge you a penny – no need to give us any bank details and you’ll be covered for a full year
+We won’t charge you a penny – no need to tell us your bank details, and you’ll be covered for a year

 £15,000 worth of cover

-We’ll pay the full amount if you pass away during the term of your plan
+We’ll pay the full amount if you pass away within the policy term, and the claim's valid

 - £15,000 worth of cover